Openscapes/supercharge-research/README.md

-# supercharge-research
+# Supercharge your research: A 10-week plan for open data science

-Article in Nature's Career Column: Supercharge your research: A 10-week plan for open data science
+Welcome!
+Coming soon, this will be a place to share ideas :)